Geographic magazine story and interactive map on Benoy K

 Kuala Lumpur, for Wesak Celebrations, May, 2009

-Indian Cultural Centre, on permanent display from 2010.
+Indian Cultural Centre, Kuala Lumpur, on permanent display

 Vientiane: April 4-10, 2006, National Cultural Hall, Laos.

-Mithila Museum, Niigata will be holding the exhibition in
+Mithila Museum, Niigata has held the exhibition in every part

 Seoul: SNU Museum and Jogeye Temple, October 2006.
 Is

-also be held in many parts of South Korea for a period of
+scheduled to also be held in many parts of South Korea for a

 Nalanda, February 2010, International Buddhist Conclave